kant2002/fstarsample/README.md

 ## Notes

 `printf` sample does not working.
-It's hitting https://github.com/FStarLang/FStar/issues/2650 and also require https://github.com/FStarLang/FStar/pull/2656.
+It's hitting https://github.com/FStarLang/FStar/issues/2650 and also require https://github.com/FStarLang/FStar/pull/2656 (landed master, not released).
 So please wait.

+`gc` sample is very much barebone.
+I would like to make closer to https://github.com/dotnet/runtime/blob/main/src/coreclr/gc/sample/GCSample.cpp in spirit.
+On the other side, this sample show how you can mix F* and F#